How To Prepare For And Deal With Earthquakes

 The worst part of any disaster, short of losing a loved one, is the possibility that the home you love and care for and everything in it would be damaged beyond repair.
 That is what your Get Back To Life Plan is all about.

-Imagine that you and your family have survived an earthquake, but had to leave your area because it is uninhabitable.
-You’re in your evacuation location two days after the hurricane subsides.
+You’re in your evacuation location two days after the quake.
 The phone rings.
 It’s a good friend of yours, who has just toured your neighborhood and is calling to tell you that your home is badly damaged and he doubts that you will be able to live in it for several months, if ever again.

 After you and your family hold each other for a while and talk, you finally feel strong enough to open your Ready In 10 Notebook.
 There you find your Get Back To Life Plan and begin making calls to your insurance agent, your contractor and your boss.
 You call the local real estate agent in your evacuation city and ask her to begin looking for temporary housing, register your children in the local school, and begin calling the contacts you need (that you jotted down just in case), to help you settle in.
 Getting settled is easier than you thought, since you have copies of all of the vital documents you need, like your birth certificates and property deeds in a safe deposit box at the local bank.
 It takes some time, but with hard work and a lot of courage, you and your family are back to living in a matter of weeks.